sanskrit-lexicon/csl-newsletter/december2022.md

 ## 30 December 2022

+1. MWS.
+New scans of MW dictionaries were added.
+They are now coloured, compared with grayscale scans of before.
+See https://github.com/sanskrit-lexicon/MWS/issues/144.

 # Brewing ideas

 1. COLOGNE.
 Add new conventions and code to handle them, preferably in v03, at least for MW.
 This would allow us to experiment and add new features / markups.
 See https://github.com/sanskrit-lexicon/COLOGNE/issues/399
+2. MWS.
+Andhrabharati has always wanted to do corrections of all entries of a given dictionary in one go, instead of making changes based on different themes.
+We need to help establish some system, which will be able to handle this transition.
+See https://github.com/sanskrit-lexicon/MWS/issues/145#issuecomment-1364639704.
+3. MWS.
+Examine possibly missed alternate headwords.
+See https://github.com/sanskrit-lexicon/MWS/issues/145#issuecomment-1374555732.
+4. MWS.
+Andhrabharati started small steps towards full review of MW.
+We need to smoothen out the differences of opinion.
+See https://github.com/sanskrit-lexicon/MWS/issues/146.

 # Repositories to be covered in newsletter